Gervatius Uri Khob

 Gervatius Uri-Khob (born 3 April 1972) is a retired Namibian footballer.

 Club career

 Uri-Khob grew up in the Tsumeb neighborhood of Nomtsoub.
 A free-kick specialist, the bow-legged forward made his senior debut for local side Chief Santos aged 13 and playing alongside veterans such as Engel Johnson, Khulu Geingob, Jan Xamiseb and Steven Auchumeb.

 International career

-Nicknamed Gerros the Bomber for his ferocious shooting, the prolific striker competed for the Namibia national football team from 1993–2003, including the 1998 African Cup of Nations, where he scored two goals in a 3-3 draw with Angola.
+Nicknamed Gerros the Bomber for his ferocious shooting, the prolific striker competed for the Namibia national football team from 1993 to 2003, including the 1998 African Cup of Nations, where he scored two goals in a 3–3 draw with Angola.
 He made his debut for the Brave Warriors in a January 1993 World Cup qualification match against Zambia and totalled 11 goals in 47 games for them.